BrianPinsard/IOS-PixelFx/README.md

   - [x] Reduce preview image size to reduce lag
   - [ ] Generate a list of filters
 - [ ] Image transition
-- [ ] Saving orignal image with applied filter (preview image size is smaller than original)
+- [ ] Saving original image with applied filter (preview image size is smaller than original)

 **Frameworks and technologies used:**